LumitoLuma/NuGetInstaller/README.md

-# Nuget Installer
+# NuGet Installer

-## What is Nuget Installer
+## What is NuGet Installer
-Nuget Installer is a command-line installer that installs the latest version of NuGet.exe into your system.
-You may notice while you use NuGet that you always need to move the NuGet.exe file every time you want to use it.
-To solve this problem, I wrote this software, Nuget Installer, that installs NuGet.exe directly into C:\Windows folder, so you do not need to copy it every time you want to run it.
+NuGet Installer is a command-line installer that installs the latest version of NuGet.exe into your system.
+You may notice while you use NuGet that you always need to move `NuGet.exe` file every time you want to use it.
+To solve this problem, I wrote this software, NuGet Installer, that installs NuGet.exe directly into C:\Windows folder, so you do not need to copy it every time you want to run it.

 ## Building source code
 ### Requirements